 - Tell all your social media contacts to stop tagging you or posting things with you in them

 A criminal conviction will impact your life now and potentially for years in the future.
-Speak to a criminal defense lawyer in Denver, CO for help if you have been or will be charged with a crime.
+Speak to a lawyer for help if you have been or will be charged with a crime.

 Thanks to Richard J. Banta, P.C. for their insight into criminal law and social media.